Medical Devices Bearish 6

 Mentioned

-Alcon company ALC LENSAR company LNSR FTC company Getty Images company GETY JBS USA company JBSAY
+Alcon company ALC LENSAR company LNSR FTC organization Getty Images company GETY JBS USA company JBSAY

 Key Intelligence